Ryzen Burnout? AMD Board Power Cheats May Shorten CPU Lifespan

 Unbeknownst to you, your motherboard may be silently killing your Ryzen processor faster than expected.
 HWinfo introduced a new feature today that the vendor says exposes that some X570 motherboard vendors are clandestinely misreporting key measurements to AMD's Ryzen processors, thus boosting performance.
-Unfortunately, this tactic is similar to overclocking.
-It results in higher power draw and more heat production, thus potentially killing Ryzen chips sooner than expected – but all without the user's knowledge.
+Unfortunately, this tactic is similar to overclocking, but occurs at stock settings.
+As a result, the chip draws more power and generates more heat, thus potentially reducing the lifespan of Ryzen chips – but all without the user's knowledge.

 It's a common practice for motherboard vendors to adjust the chip's stock power limits to squeeze out more performance from a processor, thus positioning their motherboards as faster than competing models.
 In fact, nearly every motherboard vendor makes adjustments with Intel's chips, but there's a big difference: Intel expressly approves and even encourages motherboard vendors to adjust power limits to differentiate their products, and those adjustments don't impact chip longevity within the warranty period.

-According to a post by The Stilt on HWinfo forums, the method used by motherboard vendors to boost performance on X570 motherboards consists of the motherboard willfully misrepresenting power consumption to Ryzen processors assigned to operate at normal stock settings.
-In contrast, this practice reportedly isn't sanctioned by AMD and could kill your chip sooner than expected.
+According to a post by The Stilt on HWinfo forums, the method used by some motherboard vendors to boost performance on X570 motherboards consists of the motherboard willfully misrepresenting power consumption to Ryzen processors that are assigned to operate at normal stock settings.
+In contrast to the approach taken with Intel processors, this practice reportedly isn't sanctioned by AMD and could result in a shorter lifespan for the chip.

 The Stilt's post is worth reading over for the details, but here's a nice summation from the report: